Batev/XAI-Analytics/README.md

 * Add XAI-Analytics to [A gallery of interesting Jupyter Notebooks](https://github.com/jupyter/jupyter/wiki/A-gallery-of-interesting-Jupyter-Notebooks) when ALPHA version is released.
 * Add auto-generated adversarial examples to some dataset.
 * Fix *XGBoost* interpretations bug.
+* Add option for removing features from a dataset in the preprocessing step.
+* Add option for normalizing/removing unknown values from a dataset in the preprocessing step.
+* Add custom exceptions and raise them where needed.
+* Improve logging -> do not show info messages in the notebooks, use display instead.
+Add more debug messages.

 ## Creators